-Sure, this is classic New Cat 101, but it’s especially important when you’re dealing with a shy or fearful cat.
+Sure, this is classic New Cat 101, but it’s especially important when you’re dealing with a fearful or shy cat.
 One room gives her a reasonable amount of space to call her own but won’t overwhelm her with too much newness all at once.

-One of the primary causes of anxiety in any new cat is the feeling like she’s walking into a home that belongs to other cats.
-Shy cats feel this overwhelming sensation even more.
+One of the primary causes cat anxiety is the feeling like she’s walking into a home that belongs to other cats.
+A shy cat feels this overwhelming sensation even more.
 Feline “happy cat” pheromones, whether in the form of a plug-in diffuser, spray, wipes, or collars, can go a long way to help relieve a cat’s territorial anxiety.

 A challenge line is one past which you can’t go before a cat has a negative reaction, whether that is attacking or hiding.
 Tara is extremely food-motivated, so by gradually moving her dish closer to the door, I’ve been able to expand her horizons — even if those horizons run from one side of my bedroom to the other.

 After Tara’s confidence started to rise and she realized I wasn’t going to pet her while she was in the closet, I made it impossible for her to open the closet and get inside by wedging a thick piece of folded cardboard between the sliding doors.
 Trust me, she tried; I heard lots of plucking and rattling at the closet door, but she eventually realized she wasn’t going to have that hiding spot anymore.
 She’s coped just fine.

 Sometimes shy or fearful cats need a short course of psych meds to break out of a negative cycle.
 I did go this route with Tara, and I kind of wish I hadn’t waited so long.
 Shortly after she got her first dose, I picked her up and brought her into the living room with me; she settled onto my lap and purred for hours.
 I admit that is the first and last time she’s felt that comfortable in the living room, but I haven’t given up on meds yet.